-- The transition function computes the next values of the registers, depending on the current values of these registers and the values of the input signals. - The genMoore function computes the values of those output signals that depend only on the internal registers. - The genMealy function(s) computes values of those output signals that depend both on the internal registers AND the values of the input signals.
+- The Transition function computes the next values of the register, depending on the current values of the register and the values of the input ports signals. - The Moore generation function computes the values of those output port signals that depend only on the internal registers. - The Mealy generation functions computes values of those output port signals that depend both on the internal registers AND the values of the input port signals.

 In this figure we represented a single FSM, but a SoCLib component contains generally several small FSMs running in parallel inside a single module.
-This internal parallelism must be properly described.
+This internal parallelism should be properly described.